Now offering online virtual school visits for interested teachers!

 “Thank you so much.
 It was a great presentation and you brought out creativity in the students.
 This will be a great way for them to end school, writing a super hero story of their own.”

-Hi teachers!
-So I’ve been offering two different types of online school visits, primarily targeted at 4th to 6th grades.
-These offerings are free of charge.
-My goal is to help teachers provide content for their students during a time of crisis.
+Either way, my goal continues to be to help teachers provide content for their students during a time of crisis.
 My only requirement is that the teacher / school select and provide the platform for the online meeting (Zoom, WebEx, Google Meet, Skype, etc.) as dictated by the requirements of your school system.

 Having teachers set up and initiate the meeting on your platform of choice also ensures you can be in control of muting the students as necessary, making sure you know who you are and are not inviting into the meeting room and granting access, and generally allows you to be sure to adhere to any security requirements dictated by your school system.
 I always want to abide by any and all requirements.
 Safety first!

-Besides being the author of the middle grade novel Dan Unmasked – coming July 28, 2020 from HarperCollins as well as The Last Super Chef (coming July 6, 2021) also from HarperCollins – I have previously been a mentor of students in my local elementary school system, and have therefore previously passed all background checks to serve in that capacity, though I do understand some systems have their own requirements to comply with.
+Besides being the author of the middle grade novel Dan Unmasked – released July 28, 2020 from HarperCollins as well as The Last Super Chef (coming July 6, 2021) also from HarperCollins – I have previously been a mentor of students in my local elementary school system, and have therefore previously passed all background checks to serve in that capacity, though I do understand some systems have their own requirements to comply with.
 Of course I’m more than happy to complete any forms or certifications necessary to be able to interact with your students.
 I’ve also completed several successful workshops with schools and libraries, and if you need references, I can supply them.

 OFFERING #1 – Build-a-Superhero Workshop